aria-jpl/coseismic_usgs_neic_evaluator/README.md

 # coseismic_usgs_neic_evaluator
 USGS NEIC evaluator

 This repository contains code that will create a Program Executable (PGE) that generates HySDS datasets from USGS earthquake events.
-The PGE queries for acquisitions that overlap with the PDL event polygon then finds the union of the returned acquisitions for each track.
-The resulting polygon is published as an AOITRACK HySDS dataset.
-The overlap between these AOITRACKS and the extended PDL event polygon is published as an event AOI.
+The PGE queries for acquisitions that overlap with the PDL extended event polygon then finds the union of the returned acquisitions for each track.
+The track polygons are then intersected and water-masked with the extended event polygon to generate the AOITRACK HySDS datasets.
+The AOITRACKs are displayed in Tosca as single polygons and the `water_masked_geojson_polygon` field within the AOITRACK's metadata contains the water-masked, intersected polygon.

 <img width="670" alt="Screen Shot 2021-04-26 at 10 51 45 AM" src="https://user-images.githubusercontent.com/47004511/116128092-6fb22200-a67d-11eb-84c0-160ccf08bf9f.png">